 Students are expected to treat this area with respect.
 Music should only be played during break or lunchtime.
 For the Sixth Form Centre to operate properly, everyone must assume responsibility for the way it is treated.

-From September 2016, all Year 12 Students are expected to have their own device, either a Chromebook or a laptop, which can be used in lessons and for independent study.
+All Year 12 and 13 Students are expected to have their own device, either a Chromebook or a laptop, which will be used in lessons and for independent study.

 The Learning Resource Centre